robinilla/HYs-modeling-evaluation/README.md

  	Ce: HYs data for Cervus elaphus
  	Cc: HYs data for Capreolus capreolus
  	Vv: HYs data for Vulpes vulpes
-- data_modeling_predict.gpkg comprises a layer for predicting at municipality level and at 2 x 2 km grid cell.
+- data_modeling_predict.gpkg comprises two layers for predicting at the different spatial resolutions. municipality level and at 2 x 2 km grid cell.
+	- Municipality spatial resolution: municipalities of Spain have been downloaded from [IGN Spain](https://centrodedescargas.cnig.es/CentroDescargas/catalogo.do?Serie=LILIM).
+Spatial statistics of the covariates are already calculated on this layer.
+	- The 2 x 2 km grid cell is one fifth of the European Environment Agency 10 x 10 km grid cell available at: [EEA] (https://www.eea.europa.eu/en/datahub/datahubitem-view/3c362237-daa4-45e2-8c16-aaadfb1a003b?activeAccordion=1238).

+	Both files contain the same information:
+		prec: mean precipitation value of municipality/cell.
+		hfp: mean of the human footprint value of each municipality/cell.
+		forest: forest cover of each municipality/cell (fraction of total area, 0-1, not percentage).
+		area: surface (kilometer squares) of the municipality/cell.
+		bioreg: the bioreg that the municipality/cell corresponds to.
+		Var1: x centroid coordinates in kilometers.
+		Var2: y centroid coordinates in kilometers.